Top 251+ Traditional Tattoos in 2020

 With the birth, and now rapid development of the neo-classical style of tattooing new colors are being added to the palette of American Traditional tattoo.

-The average cost of a three-color American traditional tag lies around the $250 mark per hour for an experienced artist.
+The average is around the $200 mark per hour for an experienced professional artist.

-Complex traditional designs in the neo-classical theme can cost as much as $400-$500 per hour when implementing work of the very best artists, running to a total cost upwards of $3000 for the biggest pieces.
+Complex neo-classical themed tattoos can cost as much as $400-$500 per hour when implementing work of the very best artists.

 Neo traditional tattoo is a bulked up American traditional tattoo featuring a wider array of bright, intense color palettes and broader styles.

 Neo combines vivid ink with old school symbolism.
 Neo artwork tends bold with line and color yet keeps outline and font elements of old school a focal point.

 Swallows are streamlined little flying machines with bright coloring.
 Sparrows are more rounded and stocky with brown plumage.

 In terms of meaning and symbolism the sparrow is still an auspicious omen but has no connection to nautical history.
 It is not quite as widely or richly admired as the swallow.

 Another common design in American traditional work depicts a dagger piercing the skull of a variety of different animals, from panthers and gorillas to spiders.